alysongwilson/ACAS/DOE5/program00.md

 form (i.e., platform or shelter) to select for the U.S. Army's future division-level TOCs.</P>
     <P><I>Exploring the Use of Reading Comprehension Tests in Evaluating Machine
-    Translation Systems</I><BR>Barbara Broome, Ann Brodeen, and Frederick Brundick, Army Research Laboratory and Malcolm Taylor, OAO Corporation<BR>Machine translation (MT) is a computer-based application that seeks to convert the content of a passage provided in one human language to another.
+    Translation Systems<BR>Barbara Broome, Ann Brodeen, and Frederick Brundick, Army Research Laboratory and Malcolm Taylor, OAO Corporation</I><BR>Machine translation (MT) is a computer-based application that seeks to convert the content of a passage provided in one human language to another.
 The Army, in particular, with its land operations in foreign countries and its use of coalition forces, stands to benefit from translation tools.
 Defense efforts